JoBa1992/UniQA/README.md

   4. lecture management page, no restriction to view
   5. no stats page
   6. application constant management page

+- Need to implement report a problem page (located on footer)
+    1. Clicking button takes user to report issue form
+    2. form auto-generates:
+        - the page where the issue is being reported -> Could be input into URL as part of the navigate process
+        - who is reporting it -> getCurrentUser on the controller
+        - their details about the issue -> user inputted.

+- About UniQA Page
+    -   General details about the application, and progression/versions etc.

 - Need to send email to user when user is created via admin creation